MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-rest-tutorial.md

 ## Use POST to regenerate your Azure Container Registry credentials

 Use the POST HTTP request to regenerate one of the login credentials for the Azure Container Registry created in this article.

-TODO: Where does the variable `$myAppName` come from?

 # [Bash](#tab/bash)